 |CATEGORY||PREVIOUSLY CALLED AS|

 |Promoting Interoperability (PI)||Replaces Meaningful use (Medicare EHR Incentive Program)|

 |Cost||Replaces Value-Based Modifier|

-The cost category will be calculated in 2017, but will not be used to determine your payment adjustment.
-In 2018, cost category will be used to determine your payment adjustment.
 Based on their performance in these four categories, physicians and eligible providers will receive a payment adjustment.
-The payment adjustment will be capped at +/- 4 percent in 2019, rising to +/- 9 percent in 2022 and subsequent years.
+The payment adjustment for the performance year 2019 will be capped at +/- 7 percent in 2021.

 |FINAL SCORE||PAYMENT ADJUSTMENT|

 |75 or more points||Positive Adjustment and Eligible for Performance Bonus|

 |31-75 points||Positive Adjustment and NOT Eligible for Performance Bonus|

 |30 points||Neutral Payment Adjustment|